Goal tracking methods compared: how to pick the one that fits

 Which method matches which goal type?

 Different goal categories respond better to different progress tracking systems.
-The following recommendations draw on the research evidence reviewed above — particularly the effect size advantages of process-based tracking [1] and the specificity benefits documented by Locke and Latham [4] — applied to common personal goal categories.
+The following recommendations draw on the research evidence reviewed above, particularly the effect size advantages of process-based tracking [1] and the specificity benefits documented by Locke and Latham [4], applied to common personal goal categories.

 Locke and Latham’s 35-year research synthesis, spanning 88 tasks and over 40,000 participants, found that specific, difficult goals combined with feedback mechanisms consistently produce the highest performance levels [4].

-That feedback component is what makes tracking method selection so consequential.
+The feedback-loop requirement is what makes tracking method selection so consequential.
 A SMART goal without regular review is an intention with a deadline.
 An OKR without weekly check-ins is a wish with structure.
 Goal tracking systems produce results only when the feedback loop matches the frequency the goal type demands.

 How does the Method-Goal Fit Test match your approach?